jentery/mdia200v2/index.md

 You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including Brightspace), a camera, and a microphone.
 Most of the primary sources are publicly available online.
 I will provide you with PDF copies of them when they are not.

-I will also provide you with handouts and slides each week to define key terms in Media Studies, enhance your learning, point you to additional resources, and help you to complete assignments.
+I will also provide you with handouts and slides each week to define key terms in Media Studies, enhance your learning, point you to additional resources, and help you complete assignments.

 *Primary Sources*: We'll study the following primary sources this term: